minusobjects/minusobjects.github.io/hum/docs/README.md

 ## Hum

-**Known issues, 5-7-17**
-- No error handling yet for when users input incorrect files.
-- Need to see if I can get the canvas to re-render quicker after paint input.
-- Styling could be tighter.
-- Need to break JS file into multiple files.
-- Need to add live links in instructions.

 ### Background

 Hum will be a tool to mix sound via images: the RGB pixel data of a given image will modulate the volume of three sound files (one for each channel).
 My goal for this project is that it may be a fun and intuitive music-making tool for people without much musical experience (which would include myself).